gbdev/gb-asm-tutorial/src/part1/assembly.md

 [^ld_imm_from]:
 The curious reader may ask where the value is copied *from*.
 The answer is simply that the \"immediate\" byte ($00 in this example) is stored in ROM just after the instruction's opcode byte, and it's what gets copied to `a`.
 We will come back to this when we talk about how instructions are encoded later on.

+[^hw_inc_directives]:
+`hardware.inc` itself contains more directives, in particular to define a lot of symbols.
+They will be touched upon much later, so we won't look into `hardware.inc` yet.

+[^sect_name]:
+Section names actually only need to be unique for "plain" sections, and function differently with "unionized" and "fragment" sections, which we will discuss much later.

+[^ds_pattern]:
+Actually, since RGBASM 0.5.0, `ds` can accept a *list* of bytes, and will repeat the pattern for as many bytes as specified.
+It just complicates the explanation slightly, so I omitted it for now.
+Also, if the argument is omitted, it defaults to what is specified using the `-p` option **to RGBASM**.